221FA04356/EmergencyRespondAgentSystem/README.md

 # EmergencyRespondAgentSystem

-Prerequisites (install once on the target machine)
+**Prerequisites (install once on the target machine)**

-Install Python 3.11 (the project was created with 3.11).
+1. Install Python 3.11 (the project was created with 3.11).

-Windows: download from python.org and check “Add Python to PATH”.
+2. Windows: download from python.org and check “Add Python to PATH”.

    Ubuntu/Debian: sudo apt install python3.11 python3.11-venv python3.11-dev (or use deadsnakes repo if needed).

-Install Visual Studio Code and open the workspace.
+3. Install Visual Studio Code and open the workspace.

-Install the Python extension in VS Code (Marketplace: “Python” by Microsoft).
+4. Install the Python extension in VS Code (Marketplace: “Python” by Microsoft).

 If on Windows and pip fails building a package, install the Build Tools for Visual Studio (C++ build tools).

 # Twilio
 #Note : Use Your own credentials.
 Create an account in twilio and then give your own credentials to get notifications and email to your mobile.
 Generate a US Trial Phone number.
-Also Add the phone numbers where you want to get message to in the active numbers section.
+Also Add the phone numbers where you want to get message to in the phone numbers-> manage-> verified caller ids and add your mobile number there.
 Make sure to do this step before running the application.
 The credentials mentioned are not real.
 #Also create a Gmail App password from Gmail account.
 16 letters password.
 steps